adedomin/CSC450-project-proposal/final/final.md

 More advanced configuration structures like ini files, give the user the ability to have single-level nested objects and comments.
 These files can still be easily transformed with basic line oriented tools.
-However, consider rich configuration structures like yaml or even Java .properties files.
+However, consider rich configuration structures like YAML or even Java .properties files.
 These structures can have infinitely nested objects, arrays and various primitive types.
 Both of these configuration files have type affinity systems.
 These become slightly harder to modify with line oriented tools.